Yuxinn-J/ip/index.md

 1. Download the latest `Duke.jar` from [here]().
 2. Copy the file to the folder you want to use as the home folder for your Duke.
 3. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The CLI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.
-4. Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will show help instructions.
+4. Type the command in the command line and press Enter to execute it. e.g. typing `help` and pressing `Enter`will show help instructions.
   Some example commands you can try:

     - `list` : Lists all contacts.